 Many people come to church because they realize their lives are a mess too. they need a time of worship to take a break from the brokenness of their lives.

 Many people come to church because their lives are a mess like yours.
 They know they need Jesus.
 They need this time of worship to take a break from the brokenness of their lives.
 The worship service where the songs and hymns remind them of who Jesus is bring them comfort and encouragement.
 They read or sung Scripture, Psalms, and other Biblical truths that encourage them and give them hope to get through another week.

 The readings from GOD’s Word encourage them.
 Prayer from their pastor as well as corporate prayer with their church community encourages them to remember they are not alone.
 GOD is present and is bigger than the hard things they are facing.
 They are in a community of believers together.
 GOD is bigger than all of them and is powerful enough for all that they are facing.

-Then as they listen to the preaching of GOD’s Word, they are encouraged again…to either move in the positive direction they are going, or to change directions.
-As they listen to GOD’s Word preached, they learn what GOD has to say to them through their pastor.
+Then as we listen to the preaching of GOD’s Word, we are encouraged again…to either move in the positive direction we are going, or to change directions.
+As we listen to GOD’s Word preached, we learn what GOD has to say to them through their pastor.
 The preaching of the Word is called a means of grace.
 It is one way we are strengthened and encouraged to do GOD’s will and be strong against the attacks of Satan and the power of sin.

 Another means of grace is the Lord’s supper

 Another means of grace that is offered in worship at varying frequencies, depending on the church, is communion or the Lord’s Supper.
 It is also a way GOD provides for us to be strengthened and encouraged to grow in grace.
 There is a lot about it that is mysterious.
 But it is helpful for us.
 There is much in the worship service that is good for our souls…and builds us up for life in a broken world.